Snowknight324/Parametrization/README.md

 8. Accuracy:
    Computes the RMS error

-8.Saving the results
+8.Saving the results:
   Results are separately saved as a .txt file in the local server

-9.Computing L1 distance
+9.Computing L1 distance:
   Manhattan distance is used as another form of measuring accuracy along with RMS